DesaiVishal-16/FSJS2.O/Javascript/readme.md

   }else
     console.log('Enter valid filename with extension i.e filename.extension eg. "a.js"' );
  ```
-30. Create a simple calculator program in JavaScript which can perform the addition,
- substraction, multiplication and division on given numbers.
+### 30. Create a simple calculator program in JavaScript which can perform the addition,substraction, multiplication and division on given numbers.

  ```js
  let  firNum=parseFloat(prompt("Enter First Number"));